Aipcecodes/codes/MD - Code of Ethics.md

    4. This Code does not forbid journalists to guide themselves also by other professional ethics codes that may as well include other professional obligations.
    5. When issuing decisions on finding violations and/or when making recommendations, the Press Council guides itself by this Code and the journalistic good practices accepted at international level.

-*The Moldovan Journalist’s Code of Ethics was approved at the national conference held on 3 May 2011 in Chisinau and was completed in May 2019 after debates and public consultations held by the Press Council of Moldova.*
+*The Moldovan Journalist's Code of Ethics was approved at the national conference held on 3 May 2011 in Chisinau and was completed in May 2019 after debates and public consultations held by the Press Council of Moldova.*